 - doggy play date at a dog park or the beach

-- kids play date at a park or play centre
+- kids play dates at a park or play centre

-And if you’ve got a friend that wants to get stuff done, become accountability buddies.
+And if you’ve got a friend who wants to get stuff done, become accountability buddies.
 Then make plans for your accountability meetings!

 10. Inbox zero